kubernetes/kube-state-metrics/docs/customresourcestate-metrics.md

 If both flags are provided, the inline configuration will take precedence.

-Apart from specifying one of `--custom-resource-state-config-*` flags, you also need to add a custom resource *Kind* in plural form to the list of existing resources in `--resources` flag.
-If you don't specify `--resources`, then `--custom-resource-state-config-*` and all available default kubernetes objects will be taken into accout by kube-state-metrics.
+In addition to specifying one of `--custom-resource-state-config*` flags, you should also add the custom resource *Kind*s in plural form to the list of exposed resources in the `--resources` flag.
+If you don't specify `--resources`, then all known custom resources configured in `--custom-resource-state-config-*` and all available default kubernetes objects will be taken into account by kube-state-metrics.

 ```yaml
 apiVersion: apps/v1